This article lists the six most important tips for securing your SFTP server.

 Tip 5: secure the SFTP and SSH protocols

 Secure file servers such as CompleteFTP support many protocols, including FTP, FTPS, HTTP, HTTPS, SCP and SFTP.
-Previous posts have explained various techniques that help protect your server against attackers.
+Previous sections have explained various techniques that help protect your server against attackers.
 These techniques have been largely generic, and apply across all protocols.
 This post will focus on the SFTP and SSH protocols, and examine protocol-specific settings that should be enabled to make your SFTP server as secure as possible.

 The first tip has already been mentioned, but it is worth repeating – disable SSH terminal access unless it is absolutely required.
 SSH terminal access is dangerous – it gives far greater access to the operating system than SFTP does, often including commands like ‘exec’ which allow the execution of any binary on the server that is accessible.
 SFTP also runs over an SSH connection, but it does not give terminal access.
 If a certain user must have SSH terminal access, disable it for all other users.